OPENDAP/sql_handler/README.md

 SQL>
 ```

-After changing the Datasource smae BACK to `[test]` I saw that at this point the
+After changing the Datasource source BACK to `[test]` I saw that at this point the
 first three tests began to return valid content so I made baselines:

 ```bash